abishekdharshan/docswalletconnect/docs/build-on-zero/deploy-smart-contract-to-zero.md

 All foundry commands have additional `--rpc-url` , `--chain` , and `--zksync` parameters.

-The following is the example use of these parameters in Zero Network case.
+The following is the example use of these parameters in ZERϴ Network case.

 ```tsx
 --rpc-url https://rpc.zksync.caldera.dev --chain 111222333 --zksync